 As part of the 'Initiative for Climate Action Transparency (ICAT)', INFRAS developed guidelines that developing nations and emerging economies can use to estimate the effectiveness of pricing measures on greenhouse gas emissions.
 With the aid of the guidelines, a team from the Institute of Transportation and Logistics (ITL) at Trisakti University in Jakarta worked with INFRAS to test on the basis of specific case studies how a range of policies affect greenhouse gas emissions from transport – now and in the future.
 This work focused on quantifying the impact from three particular policies:

 - A removal of subsidies for petrol and diesel that was implemented in 2013 (ex-post analysis)

 - Tax relief for more efficient vehicles which came into effect in 2013 (ex-post analysis)

 - A planned measure to promote electric vehicles (ex-ante analysis)

-Contributing mainly via telephone and video conference, INFRAS supported the analysis and evaluation process closely.
+INFRAS supported the analysis and evaluation work.
 Our principal task was to provide content and subject-related assistance to the team from Trisakti University, in particular with regard to the practical application of the methods and models to test the effectiveness of the policies concerned.
-We also supported a local pilot scheme.
 Furthermore, in September 2019, INFRAS Managing Partner Jürg Füssler visited Indonesia to provide in-depth coaching to our project partners.